Particle filter efficiency under limited communication: Abstract

 \section{Abstract}

-Sequential Monte Carlo (SMC) methods are typically not straightforward to implement on parallel architectures.
-This is because standard resampling schemes involve communication between all particles in the system.
-In this article, we consider the $\alpha$-SMC method of \cite{whiteley2016role}, a generalised particle filter algorithm with limited communications between particles.
-The communication between different particles is controlled through the so-called $\alpha$-matrices.
+Sequential Monte Carlo methods are typically not straightforward to implement on parallel architectures.
+This is because standard resampling schemes involve communication between all particles.
+The $\alpha$-sequential Monte Carlo method was proposed recently as a potential solution to this which limits communication between particles.
+This limited communication is controlled through a sequence of stochastic matrices known as $\alpha$-matrices.
 We study the influence of the communication structure on the convergence and stability properties of the resulting algorithms.
-We prove that under standard assumptions, it is possible to use randomised communication structures where each particle only communicates with a small number of neighbouring particles while still having good mixing properties, and this ensures that the resulting algorithms are stable in time and converge at the usual Monte Carlo rate.
-A particularly simple approach to implement these ideas consists of choosing the $\alpha$-matrices as the Markov transition matrices of random walks on Ramanujan graphs. \\
+In particular, we quantitatively show that the mixing properties of the $\alpha$-matrices play an important role in the stability properties of the algorithm.
+Moreover, we prove that one can ensure good mixing properties by using randomized communication structures where each particle only communicates with a few neighboring particles.
+The resulting algorithms converge at the usual Monte Carlo rate.
+This leads to efficient versions of distributed sequential Monte Carlo.